Past Research Projects

 Comparing Student and Teacher Formed Teams on Group Dynamics, Satisfaction and Performance

-Shayna A. Rusticus and Brandon J. Justus
+Research Team: Shayna A. Minosky & Brandon J. Justus

 We compared student and teacher-formed teams on aspects of group dynamics, satisfaction, and performance.
 Two sections of an introductory psychology research methods course were randomly assigned to either student-formed (n = 28) or teacher-formed (n = 33) teams.
 We conducted t-tests on 10 measures related to group dynamics, satisfaction, and success.
 Academic performance and group work contribution were the only measures found to be statistically different, with the student-formed teams scoring higher than the teacher-formed teams.
-Follow up individual interviews or focus groups conducted with 13 of these students suggested a slight preference for the teacher-formed method because it was transparent and eliminated the stress of having to choose one’s, team members.
+Follow-up individual interviews or focus groups conducted with 13 of these students suggested a slight preference for the teacher-formed method because it was transparent and eliminated the stress of having to choose one’s team members.
 We further recommend this method because of its simplicity and closer approximation to real-world scenarios.
-Several factors identified as being important for effective team functioning, regardless of group formation methods are also discussed.
+Several factors identified as being important for effective team functioning, regardless of group formation methods, are also discussed.

 Rusticus, S. A. & Justus, B. (2019).
 Comparing student- and teacher-formed teams on group dynamics, satisfaction, and performance.
 Small-Group Research, 50(4), 443–457. https://doi.org/10.1177/1046496419854520